codingnninja/DevRel-How-to-sell-to-developers/README.md

 The target audience needs to feel a kind of specific magic in your products to encourage them to jump ship.
 They need some reasons.
 So let them feel the magic in your products – let them feel the reasons.

-Improve your products until your target audience can feel the reason in your products.
+Improve your products until your target audience can feel the reasons in your products.
 Again, let them feel (not rationalize) the reasons.

 Also, the right audience needs to be converted and cared for.
 They have felt the magic, they are willing and able to buy.
 All you have to do is to lead them to buy.